Ptomaine/nstd/README.md

    * live_property - a templated wrapper class that emits signals when a value is changing/changed.
    * expiry_cache  - a container where a data can expire.
    * json - Niels Lohmann's json library [https://github.com/nlohmann/json]
+   * ChaiScript - an easy to use embedded scripting language for C++.
    * asio - boost's networking library, but no dependancy on boost [http://think-async.com/]
    * urdl - the library to download web content (depends on asio) [https://github.com/chriskohlhoff/urdl]
    * date - the date and time manipulations library created by Howard Hinnant [https://github.com/HowardHinnant/date]